Gabriel Arias Preview, Player Props: Guardians vs. Tigers

 Gabriel Arias At The Plate

-- Arias is hitting .199 with seven doubles, seven home runs and 24 walks.
+- Arias is batting .198 with seven doubles, seven home runs and 25 walks.

-- Arias has driven in a run in eight games this season (11.4%), including five games with more than one RBI (7.1%).
+- Arias has picked up an RBI in 12.5% of his games this year, with more than one RBI in 6.9% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.